Marinaburkhardt/chuckNorris-back/README.md

 About
 =====

-Project showing how to setup Swagger for a REST API develop with Node.js and Express.
+Chuck Norris Project - ORT Argentina for a REST API develop with Node.js and Express.

 Installation
 ============